soygul/koan/README.md

 heroku open
 ```

 Optionally, you can pass credentials to KOAN via environment variables as it might not be secure to store them in your repo.
+Note that if you do this, you'll need to adjust other configuration options accordingly (i.e. FB/Google client IDs, etc.).

 ```bash
 heroku config:add SECRET=jwt_secret PASS=login_pass FACEBOOK_SECRET=facebook_oauth_secret GOOGLE_SECRET=google_oauth_secret